spoon-l4d2/Nextmod/README.md

 #### The Parish
 ##### Park (Map 2)
 * Added a small bush on the left side of the park on a tree.
+* Added a prop to make climbing onto the tree easier for infected.
 * Added a large bush near the 'tank chip fence' in the park.
 * Blocked the 'tank chip fence' in the park from being shot through.
 ##### Cemetery (Map 3)